PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/LogisticRegressionAlgorithms.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BYQQlCVt4aE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 You may have noticed that the video introduces terms such as **precision** and **recall**.
 These are two of the most common metrics used to evaluate the performance of a classification model.
 In the above example, the accuracy of the model is 90%.
 However, this is a pretty dumb (and dangerous) model because it fails to detect tumours in images which do have a tumour in reality.
-However, **90% accuracy% does have a nice ring to it! :smile:**
+However, **90% accuracy does have a nice ring to it! :smile:**

 This is where precision and recall come in.
 Precision and recall are two metrics that help us understand the context of the model's performance.